Professor and Chair

 - editor of The Borders of "Europe": Autonomy of Migration, Tactics of Bordering (Duke University Press, 2017).

-In addition, he is the author of numerous scholarly articles and book chapters.
+In addition, he is the author of more than 100 scholarly articles and book chapters.

 Professor De Genova's scholarship has garnered international attention.
 De Genova has been invited to speak to diverse academic audiences in more than 35 countries, on 7 continents.
-His scholarship has been published in translation in Dutch, French, German, Greek, Italian, Polish, Portuguese, Slovenian, Spanish, and Turkish.
-Interviews with Professor De Genova have been published in English, Danish, Italian, Spanish, and Swedish, and another video interview was broadcast on Czech television.
+His scholarship has been published in translation in 10 languages: Dutch, French, German, Greek, Italian, Polish, Portuguese, Slovenian, Spanish, and Turkish.
+Interviews with Professor De Genova have appeared in English, Czech, Danish, Italian, Spanish, Swedish, and Turkish.

 Professor De Genova conducted extensive ethnographic research among transnational Mexican/ migrant factory workers in Chicago during the 1990s.
-His research concerned the conjunctures of racialization, labor subordination, and the politics of immigration and citizenship in the United States.
+His research concerned the conjunctures of racialization, labor subordination, migrant “illegality,” and the politics of immigration and citizenship in the United States.
 His subsequent research concerned the politics of immigration, race, and citizenship in the United States in the aftermath of the so-called War on Terror, as well as the securitization of human mobility and the diverse experiences of migrant labor and borders on a global scale.
-During several years based in Europe, he has also become interested in the intersections of migration, racialization, border struggles, and the production of urban space in the European context.
+During several years based in Europe, his work also came to engage with the intersections of migration, racialization, border struggles, and the production of urban space in the European context.

 Research and Teaching Interests